alpoktem/Prosograph/README.md

 All configurations are set in **config.py**.

-Keyboard shortcuts:
+#Keyboard shortcuts:
-N - skip ahead 20 words
+* N - skip ahead 20 words
-B - skip back 20 words
+* B - skip back 20 words
-S - save current view as image to disk
+* S - save current view as image to disk
-C - re-randomize colours
+* C - re-randomize colours
-X - Exit
+* X - Exit

+# Citing
+This software will be published in Interspeech 2017.